NargesKari/Computer-Architecture-Project-MIPS-processor-implementation-with-IO/README.md

-# MIPS Communication With IO By UART Protocol in Logisim
+# MIPS Communication With IO By UART Protocol In Logisim

 A custom UART-inspired serial communication protocol implementation for a single-cycle MIPS processor in Logisim, enabling I/O device synchronization.